MDYLL/scrapper/README.md

 0.4. in case of date2<date1:

 "Date of depart should be at future time"

+0.5. in case of problem with url connection:

+"No connection to URL"

+0.6. in case of problem with database file:

+"Bad DB file"

 1. in case of one way trip (date2 is absent):